- This line was added.

 Big images mean potentially slow loading times.
 When it comes to phones, sometimes VERY slow — and that's how most of your readers are accessing your content these days.

 The solution is called "compression" or "optimization" which reduces the file size of your image without changing the dimensions.
 Here's how you do it in several programs.

 Photoshop: The "Save For Web" option.
-"JPEG High 60" is a good balance between image quality and file size.
+Use the "JPEG High 60" quality setting to ensure is a good balance between image quality and file size.

 Pixlr: File > Save gives you a slider to adjust quality.
 Setting it a bit right of the middle is a good balance.

 Preview: Use File > Export, make sure it's set to JPEG.
 Here again you'll have a slider for quality, and right-of-middle is good.